 All students should register with a GP on arrival in Cambridge, and should then provide the Tutorial Office with the name of their registered GP.

-Murray Edwards has a Medical Taxi Scheme (full details in PDF on the right), which can be authorised by the Nurse or one of the Tutors.
+Murray Edwards has a Medical Taxi Scheme, which can be authorised by the Nurse or one of the Tutors.
 A nominal charge for this scheme is added to the termly College bills for all undergraduates and postgraduates who live in College accommodation.
 Taxis authorised under this scheme can be used for travel to emergency and scheduled medical appointments, as well as transport to lectures in the event of a temporary health problem that makes cycling or walking difficult.